mirrorweb/mw_py_exercise/README.md

 Thank your for participating.
-If you have any questions or issues, please contact me lee.booth@mirrorweb.com
+<br>If you have any questions or issues, please contact me lee.booth@mirrorweb.com

 Once complete:
-[write step-by-step instructions here on how to replicate the setup of this application on another machine]
+<br>[write step-by-step instructions here on how to replicate the setup of this application on another machine]